Our Cooking Journey

 • 300g of warm water

-• 3g of dried yeast
+• 6g of fresh yeast or 3g of dried yeast

 • 10g of sea salt